Prograde and meandering wall modes in rotating Rayleigh-B\'enard convection with conducting walls: Results and Discussion

 \section{Results and Discussion}

-Equations (\ref{eq:momentum}--\ref{eq:temperature}) have as governing parameters the nondimensional numbers $E$, $Ra$ and $Pr$.
-Additionally, $\theta_w$ and the aspect ratio $\Gamma$ enter as parameters in the boundary conditions.
-We minimise the amount of computation required by exploring the effects of varying the parameters one at a time around the point ($E=10^{-4}$, $Ra=10^6$, $Pr=1$, $\Gamma=2$) in parameter space, with $0\leq\theta_w\leq1$.
-For this combination of $E$ and $Pr$ in a horizontally unbounded geometry, we have $\Racb\approx1.5\times10^6$, while with insulating walls, wall modes appear for $Ra > \RacwN=3.2\times10^5$.
-For walls with the linear temperature profile (equation \ref{eq:lin_temp}), $\RacwD=1.3\times10^6$.
+{The governing dimensionless parameters of Equations (\ref{eq:momentum}--\ref{eq:temperature}) are the Ekman ($E$), Rayleigh ($Ra$), and Prandtl ($Pr$), numbers as defined above.
+Simulations are run for a given aspect ratio $\Gamma$, and set of boundary conditions.
+We minimize the amount of computation required by exploring the effects of varying the parameters one at a time around the point $E=10^{-4}$, $Ra=10^6$, $Pr=1$, with $\Gamma=2$, and $0\leq\theta_w\leq1$.
+For this combination of $E$ and $Pr$ in a horizontally unbounded geometry, $\Racb\approx1.5\times10^6$, whereas with insulating walls wall modes appear for $Ra > \RacwN=3.2\times10^5$.
+For walls with the linear temperature profile (Eq. \ref{eq:lin_temp}), $\RacwD=1.3\times10^6$, and for $Ra > \RacwD$ retrograde propagating wall modes are obtained regardless of the asymmetry in the velocity BCs.
+This is discussed further in \S \ref{sec:velocities}.}

+{The initial and boundary conditions described in \S \ref{sec:setup} lead to the onset of convection everywhere in the domain.
+The associated bulk flow structure decays away, leaving only the wall attached convection, from which the wall modes emerge and grow into their nonlinear state.
+The process from which the wall modes emerge from the wall attached convective state involves an instability of a transient base state, and the simulations show a robust and rapid growth into the nonlinear state.
+Thus, we focus on the latter situation and leave the stability analysis of the secular base state for a stand alone study.}